Learn About Your Options

 Should I ignore a debt collector's calls and letters?

-If you can’t pay your debts and the debt collectors are calling, you likely want to know if you should ignore the debt collection calls or call the debt collectors back.
 Ignoring debt collector's calls and letters is a strategy that works if you're judgment-proof or plan to discharge your debt by filing for bankruptcy.
-If not, consider developing another debt payment strategy before speaking with debt collectors or responding to calls and letters.
+If not, develop a debt payment strategy before speaking with debt collectors.

 -